 Improving Your Health Through Technology

 Technology continues to advance how we deliver healthcare.
-To help our patients benefit from these advances, Community Health Center of Cape Cod uses telecommunications technology in delivery of health care services through our Telehealth program.
+To help our patients benefit from these advances, Community Health Center uses telecommunications technology in delivery of health care services through our Telehealth program.

 The program’s goal is to maximize community resources and improve care delivery systems.
 This means increased access to high quality, affordable health care, while reducing inefficiencies such as preventable emergency room visits, hospitalizations and overall cost of care.
 Telehealth benefits all of our patients and helps improve care for diverse patient populations.

-Telehealth services at Community Health Center of Cape Cod currently include:
+Telehealth services at Community Health Center currently include:

 - MyChart: The MyChart patient portal is available to all patients and provides secure online access to your care teams and ability to manage appointments and health records.